ray-project/ray/doc/source/cluster/node-provider.rst

 {TAG_RAY_NODE_KIND  : NODE_KIND_WORKER, TAG_RAY_NODE_STATUS: STATUS_UP_TO_DATE}
 ``

-where "TAG_RAY_NODE_KIND" and "TAG_RAY_NODE_STATUS" are the tag names, and "NODE_KIND_WORKER" and "STATUS_UP_TO_DATE" are the tag values for this node.
+where "TAG_RAY_NODE_KIND" and "TAG_RAY_NODE_STATUS" are the tag names, and "NODE_KIND_WORKER" and "STATUS_UP_TO_DATE" are the tag values of this node.
 If tag-specific operations are needed, which is not common, see ray.autoscaler.tags for detail tag names and values.

 Autoscaler Assumptions
 ------------------------